 The Role of Sales Engineer in Technical Sales

 During training seminars, I am often asked to compare the role of the product manager with that of a sales engineer.
-People look at the Pragmatic Marketing® Framework™ and see boxes for channel support including going on 'special calls,' providing seminar and trade show support, and so on.
+People look at the Pragmatic Institute® Framework™ and see boxes for channel support including going on 'special calls,' providing seminar and trade show support, and so on.
 Aren't these jobs for sales engineers?

 How should a product manager support the sales channel?